Alexander-Jordan/dev-dive/3-basic-tools-for-developers.md

 You can also do more complex stuff like managing a projects dependencies.
 Or debug, test, and build your projects.

-I would say that whatever you can do in any GUI application, you can do with the terminal.
+I would say that whatever you can do in a GUI application, you can do with the terminal.
 But using the terminal you have an endless amount of customization, and you can do a lot more.

 Should you know everything there is to know about the terminal?